-If you are involved in an accident while uninsured, you’ll face license suspension for 1 year.
-Once you’ve reinstated your license, you’ll be required to file an SR-22 for 3 years (see below).
+If you are involved in an accident while uninsured, you'll face license suspension.
+Once you've reinstated your license, you'll be required to file an SR-22 (see below).

 SR-22 Proof of Responsibility

-If you’ve been driving without insurance and you’re found to be guilty of doing so by a judge, you can be ordered to file an SR-22 with the DMV for 3 years.
+If you've been driving without insurance and you're found to be guilty of doing so by a judge, you can be ordered to file an SR-22 with the DMV.

-An SR-22 acts as proof of financial responsibility, meaning a guarantee that you’ll hold at least the minimum required car insurance for a full 3 years.
+An SR-22 acts as proof of financial responsibility, meaning a guarantee that you'll hold at least the minimum required car insurance.